StanfordWELab/InflowGeneration/README.md

 ## Select Results
 ### ASCE Boundary Layers
-To demonstrate the capabilities of the proposed framework, we use it to replicate ABLs corresponding to 343 ASCE 49-21 terrain categories B, C, and D [46], corresponding to urban/suburban, open, and flat terrain, 344 respectively.
+To demonstrate the capabilities of the proposed framework, we use it to replicate ABLs corresponding to 343 ASCE 49-21 terrain categories B, C, and D, corresponding to urban/suburban, open, and flat terrain, 344 respectively.
 These terrain categories are characterized by full-scale roughness heights y0 of 0.3m, 0.02m, and 0.005m, respectively.
 We adopt a reference wind speed of 12m/s at a height of 10m, ensuring a fully rough 346 surface Reynolds number in accordance with ASCE 49-21 requirements for wind tunnel testing.

 ![Optimal setups for ASCE profiles](./Images/ASCE%20Optimat%20Setups.png)
 ![Comparisons of optimal ASCE setups with ASCE profiles](./Images/ASCE%20Comparisons.png)